WEC-Sim/WEC-Sim/docs/user/troubleshooting.rst

 ~~~~~~~~

 Add an insignificantly small mass (e.g. ``Simulink Library/Simscape/Multibody/Body Elements/Inertia``) between the two joints.
-Alternatively, if special degrees of freedom are required create a new PTO or constraint using one of the many joints
+Alternatively, create a new PTO or constraint with one of the many joints available in the
-available in the Simscape Multibody Joints library.
+Simscape Multibody Joints library if special degrees of freedom are required.

 Hydrodynamic Data File